 The Herschel satellite

-Herschel is the first space observatory to observe from the far-infrared to the submillimetre waveband, unveiling the mysterious hidden cold Universe to us for the first time.
-It is exploring further in the far-infrared than any previous mission, studying otherwise invisible dusty and cold regions of the cosmos, both near and far.
+Herschel was the first space observatory to observe from the far-infrared to the submillimetre waveband, unveiling the mysterious hidden cold Universe to us for the first time.
+Its data tap into previously unexploited wavelengths, seeing phenomena out of reach of other observatories, at a level of detail that has not been captured before, allowing us to study otherwise invisible dusty and cold regions of the cosmos, both near and far.

-Herschel taps into previously unexploited wavelengths, seeing phenomena out of reach of other observatories, at a level of detail that has not been captured before.
-The telescope's primary mirror is 3.5 m in diameter, more than four times larger than any previous infrared space telescope and almost one and a half times larger than that of the Hubble Space Telescope.
-The telescope collects almost twenty times more light than any previous infrared space telescope.
+The telescope's primary mirror was 3.5 m in diameter, more than four times larger than any previous infrared space telescope and almost one and a half times larger than that of the Hubble Space Telescope.

-The satellite consists of four main parts.
-The telescope, the payload (the instruments and the cryostat which cools everything), the service module (electronics and communication), and the sunshield to protect the payload from direct solar illumination.
+The satellite consisted of four main parts.
+The telescope, the payload (the instruments and the cryostat which cooled everything), the service module (electronics, satellite pointing, and communication), and the sunshield to protect the payload from direct solar illumination.

-The spacecraft carries three advanced science instruments: two cameras and a very high resolution spectrometer; their detectors are cooled to temperatures close to absolute zero by a sophisticated cryogenic system.
+The payload had three advanced science instruments: two cameras and a very high resolution spectrometer; their detectors were cooled to temperatures close to absolute zero by a sophisticated cryogenic system.

 Launch: 14th May 2009 on board an Ariane 5 from ESA's Spaceport in Kourou, French Guiana.
 Herschel was launched along with Planck, ESA's microwave observatory which is studying the Cosmic Microwave Background.